Clarence House Chase (Grade 1)

 Our tip will be online shortly.
 Please check back soon.

-The aforementioned Un De Sceaux is trading at a pretty short price at present but then again he is trained by the amazing Willie Mullins and did win the Tingle Creek last time out where he had two of his rivals here behind him with Sire De Grugy a length second and Ar Mad back in fourth.
-A solid second to the legendary Sprinter Sacre in the Queen Month Champion Chase at the Cheltenham Festival in March 2016, his form is hard to knock.
-However, he wasn’t as impressive as you would expect of a 5/4 chance at Sandown and will need to improve a little if he wants to follow up his 2016 victory here.
+Un De Sceaux (8/15) is trading at a pretty short price at present and before the rescheduling but then again he is trained by the amazing Willie Mullins and did win the Tingle Creek last time out where he had some decent sorts behind him with Sire De Grugy a length second and Ar Mad back in fourth.
+A solid second to the legendary Sprinter Sacre in the Queen Monther Champion Chase at the Cheltenham Festival in March 2016, his form is hard to knock.
+However, he wasn’t as impressive as you would expect of a 5/4 chance at Sandown and will need to improve a little if he wants to follow up his 2016 victory.
 However, jockey Ruby Walsh clearly saw things differently and said after the race that “Un De Sceaux was very impressive.
 We went a really good gallop and he doesn´t have to lead.
 He is keen but is not the fastest horse in the world.
 We got past Sire De Grugy two out, but he put down at the last and had to fight back”.
-His price this weekend implies Ruby has it right, but it is perhaps a more open contest than the odds suggest with the Mullins yard also out of sorts by their own high standards with just an 8% recent strike rate.
+The race changing to Cheltenham does put the race firmly back in his favour and he looks sure to be a tough nut to crack and close to impossible to oppose here..

-As is often the case, the Irish are not single handed for our more valuable races and Special Tiara is all set to take his place in the line-up at the veteran age of ten.
+As is often the case, the Irish are not single handed for our more valuable races and Special Tiara (9/2) is all set to take his place in the line-up at the veteran age of ten.
 Trained by the excellent Henry De Bromhead, he looked as good as ever last time out when winning at Kempton but he does like to make the running as he did there and will have others more than happy to take him on for the lead today.
-His trainer has the highest winning strike rate in this line up at 22% in the last fortnight and jockey Noel Fehily was pretty pleased straight after his last race saying “It is not easy to win Grade 2’s.
+Henry De Bromhead’s yard is going well at present and jockey Noel Fehily was pretty pleased straight after his last race saying “It is not easy to win Grade 2’s.
 I thought Special Tiara won quite nicely and Sir Valentino is not a bad horse who was running well in the Tingle Creek.
 I think he is better over a stiffer 2m than this, but I was happy with him and it was a good run”, and as that was only his third race of the new season he should be cherry ripe for a serious attack at this prize as long as he doesn’t sulk if the likes of Ar Mad take him on for the early lead.

-Last of all, Jonjo O’Neill has Eastlake in here but the eleven-year-old is the lowest rated runner in the field.
+Last of all, Jonjo O’Neill has Eastlake (50/1) in here but the eleven-year-old is the lowest rated runner in the field.
 He has won nine of his thirty-two starts over fences which is not to be sniffed at, including a two-mile handicap at Cheltenham last time out when he saw off Un Beau Roman by a length and three quarters, but he has been pulled up in six of his last twelve races which is anything but inspiring.
-In his favour he does have a good record around Ascot with a win and a third from three starts and won’t mind the ground either, but as things stand he does look a bit outclassed and may well struggle here.
+In his favour he does have two wins around here and won’t mind the ground either, but as things stand he does look a bit outclassed and may well struggle here.